Agnieszka Holland: Early life and education

-Holland was born in Warsaw, Poland in 1948.
-She is the daughter of journalists Irena (née Rybczyńska) and Henryk Holland, who was a prominent Communist activist since 1935 and a captain of the Polish Army.
+Holland was born in Warsaw, Poland, in 1948.
+She is the daughter of journalists Irena (née Rybczyńska) and Henryk Holland, who had been a prominent Communist activist since 1935 and a captain in the Soviet Army.
 Holland's mother was Roman Catholic and her father Jewish, but she was not brought up in either faith.
 Her father, Henryk Holland, lost his parents in a ghetto during the Holocaust, and spent most of his adult life denying his own Jewishness.
 Holland's father was an ardent Communist journalist whose publications against a number of prominent professors led to their dismissals by the Communist regime.
 Holland's mother participated in the 1944 Warsaw Uprising as a member of the Polish resistance movement.
 Holland's Catholic mother aided several Jews during the Holocaust and received the Righteous Among the Nations medal from the Yad Vashem Institute in Israel.

-Holland was often ill as a child, and spent much of her time writing, drawing and directing short plays with other children.
-When she was eleven, her parents, whose marriage had been continuously contentious, divorced and her mother soon remarried a Jewish journalist, Stanisław Brodski.
+Holland was often ill as a child, and spent much time writing, drawing and directing short plays with other children.
+When she was eleven, her parents, whose marriage had been continuously contentious, divorced, and her mother soon remarried a Jewish journalist, Stanisław Brodski.

 Holland describes her relationship with her father as influential, but very distant.
-According to Holland, "he was very interesting, very intelligent, and in the last years of his life he gave me a lot of doors to the art and the film.
+According to her "he was very interesting, very intelligent, and in the last years of his life he gave me a lot of doors to the art and the film.
 But he wasn't really interested in the young children and he only noticed me when he wanted to make a kind of show".
-Holland recalls being shown off to her father's friends during late night gatherings, and then being ignored in the morning when he was no longer entertaining.
-When Holland was thirteen, her father committed suicide while under house arrest in Warsaw.
+Holland recalls being shown off to her father's friends during late-night gatherings, and then being ignored in the morning when he was no longer entertaining.
+When she was thirteen, her father died by suicide while under house arrest in Warsaw.

 Holland attended the Stefan Batory Gymnasium and Lyceum in Warsaw.
 After high school, she studied at the Film and TV School of the Academy of Performing Arts in Prague (FAMU) because, as she said in an interview, she thought the Czechoslovak films of the 1960s were very interesting: "I watched first films of Miloš Forman, Ivan Passer, and Věra Chytilová.
 They seemed to be fantastically interesting to me, unlike what was being made in Poland at that time".
 At FAMU, she also met her future husband and fellow director, Laco Adamik.